CortexIntelligentAutomation/docs_v2022/content/en/docs/getting-started/on-premise/add-observability-to-innovation/Grafana/prerequisites.md

 #### TLS Requirements

-There is a set of non-compulsory security measures, recommended to be applied to Web Application Servers, in order to prevent potential attacks that exploit known industry security vulnerabilities.
+A set of non-compulsory security measures is recommended to be applied to Web Application Servers to prevent attacks that exploit known industry security vulnerabilities.
 This includes disabling all versions of SSL and TLS apart from TLS 1.2.
 And disabling all cipher suites apart from the following:

 * TLS_ECDHE_RSA_WITH_AES_256_GCM_SHA384
 * TLS_ECDHE_RSA_WITH_AES_128_GCM_SHA256

-See [SSL Best Practices][] for a full list of the security changes which will be applied.
+See [SSL Best Practices][] for a complete list of the security changes which will be applied.
 The `Cortex.Innovation.Install.Multiple.SSLBestPractises.ps1` script provided with the Cortex Innovation installation package can be executed to apply these security changes to the observability platform Web Application Server.

 ### Web Browser Requirements